subzey/js1k2015/postmortem/readme.md

 The other thing Uglify lacks is treating functions as procedures, i.e., `return whatever`. _(Am I wrong?
 [Tweet me!](http://twitter.com/subzey/))_

-I did nothing for solving that problems, just didn't use functions.
+I did nothing for solving that problem, just didn't use functions.

 #### Constants

-There one thing I made in builder.
-If variable name is all uppercase, it is chopped off from the source and all its entries in the code are replaced with its value.
+There's one thing I made in the builder.
+If a ariable name is all uppercase, it is chopped off from the source and all its entries in the code are replaced with its value.

 _It is made with ugly RegExps and eval this time.
 I didn't like that code so much, I've started a new production level preprocession project, [Rhubarb](https://www.npmjs.com/package/rhubarb)._